How to Use This Book

 b.
 Market research

 c.
-Developing product or service
+Building product or service

-d.
+e.
 Market entry

-e.
+f.
 Scaling business

 Question: What is your ultimate vision for the scale and impact of your business?